 Students have unprecedented access to Center faculty, select research projects and priority placements in three clinical units.
 A certificate program provides substantive course work, extracurricular activities and advising, and research clusters give students hands-on options in select fields.
 In recognition of the Center’s stature and leading-edge work, the American Bar Association has housed its journal for law and science, Jurimetrics, here since 1985.

-• Each year, nearly three dozen Student Scholars participate in a tuition fellowship program to conduct research with faculty, help plan Center projects, conferences and events and assist in its management.
+• Each year, about ten students from each class are selected for our Center Student Scholars Program, in which they have opportunities to conduct research with faculty, help plan Center projects, conferences, and events, and assist in the Center's management.

 • The Law, Science & Technology Certificate Program enhances students’ academic experiences and career development.
 Students can tailor their course of study through science and technology-related courses and may choose among five specializations: Intellectual Property, Health Law, Environmental and Sustainability Law, Genomics and Biotechnology Law and Law and Psychology.